 Meet our Alumni

-The department has successfully graduated seventeen doctoral students and nine MPH students.
+The department has successfully graduated twenty doctoral students and nine MPH students.
 Our alumni are employed as post-doctoral fellows, academic faculty, researchers, practitioners and independent consultants in private practice.
 Read more about our alumni below.

 Carrie Dolan graduated with her PhD in Healthcare Policy and Research from the Virginia Commonwealth University School of Medicine in August 2017.
 She earned an MPH in Epidemiology from Tulane University.
 Currently, she is an Assistant Professor in the Department of Kinesiology and Health Sciences at the College of William and Mary.
 Her research examines the allocation of health aid within the context of effectiveness, efficiency, and equity.
 Through combining household panels with geographically-referenced data, Carrie’s research determines the contribution of health aid on key health outcomes.